LoisRP/Portfolio/README.md

 ##Software documentation samples (pre-2006)
 I cannot include links to any documentation done at my employment since 2006.
-However, I have older documents available (download from Google Drive):
+However, I have older documents available on request.

 ##Code samples
 I cannot include any from work, but I can include some from courses and that I have done for fun.